-ASDA holds meetings throughout the year to educate members on issues facing the dental profession and provide opportunities to meet students from dental schools across the country.
+ASDA holds meetings throughout the year to educate members on issues facing the dental profession and provide opportunities to meet students from different dental schools.
 We encourage you to attend meetings to learn more about ASDA and maximize the benefits of your membership.
 Click here for a schedule of ASDA meetings.

-During National Dental Student Lobby Day, students visit Capitol Hill to advocate on behalf of themselves and their patients.
+During ADA Dentist and Student Lobby Day, students visit Capitol Hill to advocate on behalf of themselves and their patients.
 This unique experience gives ASDA members the opportunity to meet with lawmakers and staff to discuss the issues that will impact the education and training of dental students and future dentists.

 Among other things, dental schools and their students represent innovation, scientific research, education and jobs.
 Additionally, a dental student’s narrative can be highly influential.
 Persuading decision-makers requires making a connection, and using the human touch that was honed in dental clinic could prove invaluable.
 Real issues, such as finding a job after graduation or paying off substantial student debt are both compelling and validate a need for action.

-A portion of National Dental Student Lobby Day includes a full day of training on the issues and policies that are up for discussion with lawmakers and their staffs.
-ASDA works to ensure all dental students are prepared to discuss these issues at length with anyone from a legislative aide, to the chief of staff, to potentially the Congressperson themselves.
+ADA Dentist and Student Lobby Day attendees receive a full day of training on the issues and policies that are up for discussion with lawmakers and their staffs.
+ASDA works to ensure all dental students are prepared to discuss these issues at length with anyone from a legislative aide, to the chief of staff, or to the Congressperson themselves.

 National Leadership Conference